 A great poet once said, “What’s cooler than being cool?
 (It’s) ice-cold.”
 Chilled to minus 5° Celsius, swept through by a minus 18°C wind, buffeted by a realistic Antarctic storm every hour, this room is definitely cooler than cool.
-Get into our protective clothing, step into the room and get ready for a world of chill.
+Get ready for a world of chill.

 So you think your commute is rough?
 You haven’t experienced anything until you’ve buckled up and held on aboard the Hägglund – our amazing all-terrain amphibious Antarctic vehicle.
 You’ll feel what it’s like driving across the ice, up and down hills, above crevasses and through water – the end of the road is just the start of your journey.